DidierSpaier/EFI3M/README.md

 It should run in any Linux system including grub version at least 2.02 with x86_64.efi modules and efibootmgr

+If yu installed one of the predecessors of EFI3M, possibly named efimenu, remove the files it installed running the script remove_efibootmenu before running EFI3M.

-For questions or issues, send en email to the author: didier~at~slint~dot~fr.
+For questions or issues, send en email to the author: didier~at~slint~dot~fr. or file an issue.

 Didier Spaier